maximally wealthy society for all. By using laws to force people to behave in ways that they would not

 •

-CRS Report for Congress: National Emergency Powers, available in The Sovereign’s Library.
+Congress: National Emergency Powers, available in The

 http://sovereign-library.org.uk/Main_Directory.html#CRS_Report_for_Congress •